jonasoesch/p9/paper.md

 ![\ref{Amini-18-hookeddata}](/Users/jonas/Desktop/P9/bericht/img/Amini-18-hookeddata.png)

 Interestingly, multiple authors found that animation seems to be far less effective when used with abstract representations than when it is used with iconic representations.
 Amini et al. [@Amini-18:hookeddata] found that animated transitions in data visualization only led to higher engagement when coupled with iconic representations (see \ref{Amini-18-hookeddata}).
-A recent meta-analysis [@Berney-16:doesanimation] of 50 studies on animation and learning found, that animation only benefitted knowledge acquisition when used with "iconic representations" of the phenomena the needed to be studied.
+A recent meta-analysis [@Berney-16:doesanimation] of 50 studies on animation and its effect on learning found, that animation only benefitted knowledge acquisition when used with "iconic representations" of the phenomena the needed to be studied.
 No effect was found for abstract representations.

 We believe that congruence is strongly linked to object constancy.
 Animations will therefore fail in in abstract visualizations because they are not being used to establish object constancy.
-Looking at transitions as following characters through multiple states, exploring their attributes and contrasting them as proposed in (>>a simplified model) should help designers look at transitions in terms of object constancy.
+Looking at transitions as following characters through multiple states, exploring their attributes and contrasting them as proposed in our perception-based classification (>>Theoretical model) should help designers look at transitions in terms of object constancy.
 Which will lead to more congruent animation.
-Heer et al. warn against the risk of misusing object constancy [@Heer-07:animatedtransitions, p.
+Heer et al. also warn against the risk of misusing object constancy [@Heer-07:animatedtransitions, p.
 1240]:

 >  Object constancy can be abused if an object is transformed into a completely unrelated object, establishing a false relation.